Tirais14/CozyColdEnvironments/README.md

 - TryReset: Reset to initial state
 - AttachExternalCancellationToken: Link external cancellation token if it CanBeCancelled

-## ⚠️ Important Notes
+>[!IMPORTANT]
-- Single Execution: Re-calling Execute() while IsRunning == true throws InvalidOperationException.
+> - Single Execution: Re-calling Execute() while IsRunning == true throws InvalidOperationException.
-- Dispose: Command implements IDisposable.
+> - Dispose: Command implements IDisposable.
 All operations are forbidden after Dispose().
-- IsResetable: Set in constructor.
+> - IsResetable: Set in constructor.
 If false, Reset() throws an exception.
-- Exceptions: OperationCanceledException and TaskCanceledException are treated as cancellation; all others result in Faulted status.
+> - Exceptions: OperationCanceledException and TaskCanceledException are treated as cancellation; all others result in Faulted status.
-- Thread Safety: Status updates are atomic via ReactiveProperty, but OnExecute* logic must be thread-safe if used externally.
+> - Thread Safety: Status updates are atomic via ReactiveProperty, but OnExecute* logic must be thread-safe if used externally.

 ## Exapmles